List of North West Sydney Spirit FC seasons: History

 North West Sydney Spirit's first season started in the National Soccer League in 1998–99 as Northern Spirit, finishing 5th of 15 and reaching the elimination-finals.
 The next three seasons were failures to qualify for the Finals series, until the change of the Finals series to the Championship play-offs in the NSL which the club qualified for in the 2002–03 season finishing 5th out of 6.
 The final season of the NSL in 2003–04 for Northern Spirit had them finish 7th slightly missing on the return of the Finals series for the last time.
 The club moved to state league football from the 2005 season onwards moving into the NSW Division One, the third tier of football in New South Wales at the time.
 They won their first trophy in 2007 winning the Division One championship while also being promoted to the Super League in 2008.
-The 2009 season had saw them win three consecutive championships.
+The 2009 season had seen them win three consecutive championships.
 It would be another five seasons before finishing 1st until the 2015 season.
 They qualified for the Australia Cup Final Rounds for the first time in the 2022 season.